Rafael

 Fun Facts

-• Rafael is a popular name among Australian artists and performers, inspired by its artistic and spiritual connotations.
+• Rafael is a popular name among Australian jazz musicians and artists, symbolising creativity and healing.

-• The name has been used for several Australian sports teams' mascot characters, symbolising strength and healing.
+• The name has been used for several Australian crocodile-themed documentaries and conservation initiatives, inspired by the 'healing' aspect of the name.

 Personality Traits